alljoyn/devtools-codegen/test/unitTest/ReadMe.txt

 Unit tests can only be run after the code generator has been installed!

-To run all unit tests use this command:
+To run all unit tests on Windows use this command:

     python -m unittest discover . *_test.py

+To run all unit tests on Linux use this command:

+    python -m unittest discover . '*_test.py'

 To run a single file of tests use this command: